LasseBredmose/Biking_to_a_cleaner_future/content/_index.md

 	frameborder="1">
 </iframe>

 It is worth noticing that there is a difference in the ratios between bikes and cars in the morning.
 From 7 to 8, the gap between the amount of cars and bikes is larger than from 9 to 10.
-This could be due to how people with cars tend to have a longer commute e.g. having to get out of the city, or they could have kids that need to be dropped off, thus having to wake up earlier.
+This could be explained by how people with cars tend to have a longer commute e.g. having to get out of the city, or dropping off kids, thus having to leave their home earlier.
 With a car, traffic also plays a larger factor than with bikes.
 It would thus not be entirely surprising if there is a need for getting up earlier to avoid running into that.

 # Spatial patterns
 ## (KAN BLIVE LAVET TIL EN MINDRE SECTION)